The London Screenwriters’ Festival is an annual three-day conference for screenwriters.

 All sessions will be added to LSFConnect, adding to the expanding library of session available to delegates.

 The Main Events

-During the three days of the festival there are around 130 structured seminars, lessons and workshops.
+During the three days of the festival there are around 100 structured seminars, lessons and workshops.

 You do not need to book a place for any of these sessions, they are all on a first come, first seated basis.

-Between sessions there are half hour breaks, with a ninety minute break for lunch.
+Between sessions, there are half-hour breaks, with a ninety-minute break for lunch.
 Onsite, there is breakfast, lunch and dinner available, plus drinks, tea and barista coffee.

 In the evenings (Friday and Saturday of the festival) we host networking drinks which most delegates and many speakers attend.
 It’s a chance to unwind, consolidate old relationships and create new relationships.

 Additionally, on the Thursday night before the official opening of the festival, there is a networking party where you can pick up your pass early.